GSA/notifications-api/terraform/README.md

     List `cf services` if you are unsure which space deployer service instances still exist

     Optionally, you can also `rm secrets.auto.tfvars`

+## SpaceDeployers

+A [SpaceDeployer](https://cloud.gov/docs/services/cloud-gov-service-account/) account is required to run terraform or deploy the application from the CI/CD pipeline.
+Create a new account by running:

+`./create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME>`

+SpaceDeployers are also needed to run Terraform locally &mdash; they fill user and password input variables (via `deployers` within `main.tf`) that some of our Terraform modules require when they start running.
+Using a SpaceDeployer account locally is covered in [the next section](#workflow-for-deployed-environments).

 ## Structure